tyh835/ec2-snapshotalyzer/README.md

 `--tag` is optional, and filters AWS resources by the tag provided (Key:Value).

 `--id` specifies the AWS id of the AWS resource.

+`--force` to run the command on all resources on the region when no tag or id is specified.

 `--region` specifies the AWS region of the resources.